onzfonz/comp227/src/content/3/en/part3c.md

 When the code is run with the command `node mongo.js password`, Mongo will add a new document to the database.

-**NB:** Please note the password is the password created for the database user, not your MongoDB Atlas password.
+**NB:** Please notice the password is the password created for the database user, not your MongoDB Atlas password.
 Also, if you created a password with special characters, then you'll need to [URL encode that password](https://docs.atlas.mongodb.com/troubleshoot-connection/#special-characters-in-connection-string-password).